mmatteo/legend-analysis-tutorials/build-dsp/02-processing-chain/README.md

 case we have the mean and standard deviation of the baseline and the energy.
 Outputs from other processors or data fields from the `raw` file can be added here (e.g. `baseline`), if you want to forward them to the `dsp` tier.
-For example we could add `"wf_trap"` here to check if the pole zero is being applied correctly.
+For example we could add `"wf_trap"` here to check if the pole zero correction is being applied correctly.

 The next JSON block `"processors"` defines the processors themselves, arranged in a chain.
 Each processor name is defined by the outputs (fields in